JanBobolz/zk-wiki/Sessions/01 History and Basics.md

 ### Session 1.2 (2023-06-15): Example protocols
 We will revisit the definitions and look at examples to understand the basic mechanisms and tricks better.

+> [!info] I'll upload the material soon

+### Session 1.3 (2023-06-22): More example protocols
+For real this time: let's go through the example protocols and understand how they work.